woxydster/push_pull_check/README.md

-Hello for my repository on Git Hub!
+# Hello for my repository on Git Hub!
-Hello for my local computer!
+# Hello for my local computer!
+# Soon time to rest!